 - 13 Instagram marketing tips that get real-world results for businesses

-Remember how marketing was done ages ago?
+Remember how hyperlocal marketing strategies were done ages ago?
 Even before the advent of television, radio and even the internet; flyers and brochures used to be placed on doorsteps and slid inside car windshields.

 This form of marketing worked like magic and word about a certain product/service spread like wildfire because it was the raw form of ‘niche marketing’.

-If done the right way, it can still produce great results but companies and businesses these days are allotting bigger budgets for marketing activities, like running paid campaigns, leveraging the power of digital marketing and hyperlocal marketing.
+If done the right way, it can still produce great results but companies and businesses these days are allotting bigger budgets for marketing activities, like running paid campaigns and leveraging the power of digital marketing and hyperlocal marketing.

-Brands utilise hyperlocal marketing in the following ways:
+Brands utilise hyperlocal social media marketing in the following ways:

 1) Optimising ‘Google My Business’ Page